A1Liu/a1liu.github.io/src/_collections/_posts/2019-01-22-building-a-domain-specific-language.md

 set of other courses, but a malleable category of courses and subjective qualities (i.e. department approval required or 3 relevant courses required).
-Because courses prerequisites are not necessarily easily evaluated, this language aims to simply create a simple but expressive ruleset that works for essentially any type of prerequisite while still being both machine and human readable.
+Because courses prerequisites are not necessarily easily evaluated, this language aims to create a simple but expressive ruleset that works for essentially any type of prerequisite while still being both machine and human readable.